EternityForest/barrel.css/README.md

 Use this on a checkbox type input to make an inducator LED.
 Available colors are red, yellow, green, blue, cyan, purple

+### .avatar

+Use this on an image of any size that is semantically like an avatar or preview, a small image identifying a block of content.

 ## Utilities

+### .hidden

+Hide with Display: none

 ### .break-word